How to Decide Between an FHA or Conventional Loan in Massachusetts

 Oftentimes for first-time homebuyers in Boston, choosing an FHA loan to purchase your home is the better option.
 It is because of the flexibility of the FHA program that so many people can now can purchase a home who traditionally may not have been able to afford it.
 FHA loans are the second most popular type of loan and can include a number of benefits to buyers such as:

 - A lower down payment – The minimum requirement for a down payment is 3.5% on an FHA loan.
-You are also not required to have the money for your down payment: it can be gifted to you by a family member or friend can give or lend it to you.
+You are also not required to have the money for your down payment: a family member or friend can give or lend it to you.

 - Better chances of loan approval, even with a less than perfect credit.
 FHA mortgages allow buyers with less than perfect credit access to much lower interest rates compared to conventional loans.

 There are a few drawbacks to an FHA loan.
-The first is, is that there are more guidelines and requirements that will need to be met and satisfied before being approved.
+First, there are more guidelines and requirements that you will need to meet before being approved.
 This can not only make them more difficult to obtain but also can make the time frame of securing the loan longer.
 Additionally, you will be required to obtain private mortgage insurance, referred to as PMI.
-This insurance is required by law and ensures that the mortgage will be repaid by the insurance company if you were to default.
+The law requires this insurance to ensure that the mortgage will be repaid by the insurance company if you were to default.
 You will not only have to receive approval for the FHA loan but also for the PMI which makes it a slightly more rigorous process than a conventional loan.

 Choosing the perfect mortgage option for your first home purchase will largely depend on your credit score as well as the amount of money you have saved to put down on your home and where the funds are coming from.
 Real estate prices in Boston don’t seem to be going down anytime soon which is not great news for aspiring home buyers.
 The good news is that there are now many options for home buying which allows more people to experience the dream of homeownership.